 Inflorescence: Flattened white lacecap flower, 250mm across.
 The white sepals invert as they age and reveal their magnta reverse sides.

-synonym: Hydrangea heteromalla var. mollis, H. kamienskii
+Synonyms: Hydrangea heteromalla var. mollis, H. kamienskii

 Size: Tall (to 5m).